Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 set in the `resource.cfg` configuration file in Icinga 1.x.
 By convention the `USER1` macro is used to define the directory for the plugins.

-Icinga 2 uses a global `IcingaMacros` variable which is set in the `conf.d/macros.conf` file:
+Icinga 2 uses a global `IcingaMacros` constant variable which is set in the `conf.d/macros.conf` file:

     /**